casper-network/docs-archive/implementation/execution-semantics.rst

 *Payment code* provides the logic used to pay for the computation the deploy will do.
-Payment code is allowed to include arbitrary logic, providing maximal flexibility in how a deploy can be paid for (e.g. the simplest payment code could use the account’s :ref:`main purse <tokens-purses-and-accounts>`, while an enterprise application may require deploys to pay via a multi-sig application accessing a corporate purse).
-We restrict the gas limit of the payment code execution, based on the current conversion rate between gas and motes, such that no more that ``MAX_PAYMENT_COST`` motes (a constant of the system) are spent.
-To ensure payment code will pay for its own computation, we only allow accounts with a balance in their main purse greater than or equal to ``MAX_PAYMENT_COST`` to execute deploys.
+Payment code is allowed to include arbitrary logic, providing maximal flexibility in how a deploy can be paid for (e.g., the simplest payment code could use the account’s :ref:`main purse <tokens-purses-and-accounts>`, while an enterprise application may require deploys to pay via a multi-sig application accessing a corporate purse).
+We restrict the gas limit of the payment code execution, based on the current conversion rate between gas and motes, such that no more than ``MAX_PAYMENT_COST`` motes (a constant of the system) are spent.
+To ensure payment code will pay for its own computation, we only allow accounts with a balance in their main purse greater than or equal to ``MAX_PAYMENT_COST``, to execute deploys.

 Payment code ultimately provides its payment by performing a :ref:`token transfer <tokens-mint-interface>` into the `proof-of-stake contract’s payment purse <https://github.com/CasperLabs/CasperLabs/blob/1b382d5e5d2f8923c245c3844e4a6c372441c939/execution-engine/contracts/system/pos/src/lib.rs#L319>`__.
-If payment is not given, or not enough is transferred then payment execution is not considered successful.
+If payment is not given or not enough is transferred, then payment execution is not considered successful.
 In this case the effects of the payment code on the global state are reverted and the cost of the computation is covered by motes taken from the offending account’s main purse.